Naryan-Mar: History

 Industrial development in the area around Naryan-Mar began in 1930, in the course of the first five-year plan of the Soviet Union.
 The growth of the region was the direct result of the development of the Pechora coalfield and the construction of related industrial infrastructure.

 Naryan-Mar was for many years a center of the lumber industry, and possesses several large, and currently defunct, lumber mills.
 At present, the biggest employer in the town is the petroleum company LUKoil.

 The town's importance derives from being the only developed commercial port in an area of several thousand square miles.
 As a result, Naryan-Mar has a reasonably well developed tourist and hospitality services, with several saunas and hotels.
 The town also hosts a local museum, a large World War II memorial, an Orthodox church, and a historic district which predates the foundation of the modern city.
 Sports fishing is also possible in the area.

 Administrative and municipal status

 Naryan-Mar is the administrative center of the autonomous okrug.
 Within the framework of administrative divisions, it is incorporated as the town of okrug significance of Naryan-Mar—an administrative unit with the status equal to that of the districts.
 As a municipal division, the town of okrug significance of Naryan-Mar is incorporated as Naryan-Mar Urban Okrug.

 Transportation

 The town is served by the Naryan-Mar Airport, which is connected to the town by the 3 km-long A-381.
+It's possible to drive from Moscow to Naryan-Mar on the 87Р-001 highway.

 Climate

 Naryan-Mar has a subarctic climate (Köppen climate classification Dfc) with short, mild summers that may exceed +25 C and very cold winters.
 Precipitation is somewhat greater in summer than in winter.

+The "midnight sun" is above the horizon from 28 May to 15 July (49 days), and the period with continuous darkness is somewhat shorter — the polar night lasts from 14 December to 29 December (16 days).